spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-warehouse-user-management-feature.md

 ---
 {% info_block warningBox "Verification" %}

-Ensure that the plugins works correctly:
+Ensure that the plugins work correctly:

+1. In the Back Office, navigate to **Users&nbsp;<span aria-label="and then">></span> Users**.
-1. Navigate to **Back Office > Users > Users**, create a new user or edit existing one.
+2. Create a new user or edit an existing one.
-2. Make sure that User form contains checkbox with label "This user is a warehouse user".
+3. Make sure that User form contains the checkbox with the **This user is a warehouse user** label.
-3. Check the checkbox and submit the form.
+4. Select the checkbox and submit the form.
-4. Make sure that user have "Assign Warehouses" button in User table.
+5. Make sure that for the given user, in the **User** table, the **Assign Warehouses** button is displayed.
-5. Logout from the Back Office and try to log in as Warehouse User.
+6. Logout from the Back Office and try to log in as warehouse user.
-6. Make sure that Warehouse User is unable to login to Backoffice.
+7. Make sure that the warehouse user is unable to login back to the Back Office.

 {% endinfo_block %}